Saints Draft Day 1 Recap

 Kaden Arkeder • April 24, 2026

 Tyson was injured every year of his collegiate career with time missed due to knee, clavicle, and hamstring injuries.
 The other criticism of Tyson has been his ability to be more physical at the catch point and after the catch.
 Using the eighth overall pick on him is definitely a risk given the injury history but the Saints felt the talent was too great at a position of need to pass up.
 Personally, I think the Saints got this pick right.
-Projecting ahead I believe the Saints will be able to add more young talent at key positions which line up as strengths of the draft class.
-By addressing receiver first they eliminated their number one need and gives them more flexibility heading into day two to address the other side of the ball.
-The defense could use some reinforcements after seemingly moved on from Demario Davis, Cameron Jordan, and Alontae Taylor earlier in the offseason.
+Projecting ahead, I believe the Saints will be able to add more young talent at key positions which line up as strengths of the draft class.
+By addressing receiver first, they eliminated their number one need and gives them more flexibility heading into day two to address the other side of the ball.
+The defense could use some reinforcements after moving on from Demario Davis and Alontae Taylor earlier in the offseason, and the potential departure of Cameron Jordan.

 Some key names to look for on Day 2 :